Dr. C. Brad Faught

 Dr. Faught teaches British, European, African, and Indian history.
 Prior to coming to Tyndale he taught at Mount Allison University and the University of Toronto.
-He is the author of five books: The Oxford Movement: A Thematic History of the Tractarians and Their Times (Penn State University Press, 2003); Gordon: Victorian Hero (Potomac, 2008); The New A-Z of Empire: A Concise Handbook of British Imperial History (I.B.
+He is the author of six books: The Oxford Movement: A Thematic History of the Tractarians and Their Times (Penn State University Press, 2003); Gordon: Victorian Hero (Potomac, 2008); The New A-Z of Empire: A Concise Handbook of British Imperial History (I.B.
 Tauris, 2011); Into Africa: The Imperial Life of Margery Perham (I.B.
-Tauris, 2012); and Clive: Founder of British India (Potomac, 2013).
+Tauris, 2012); Clive: Founder of British India (Potomac, 2013); and Kitchener: Hero and Anti-Hero (I.B Tauris, 2016).
 He has also written a number of articles and reviews.
 He is a Fellow of the Royal Historical Society and a Senior Fellow of Massey College, University of Toronto.
 In 2012, Dr. Faught was awarded the Queen Elizabeth II Diamond Jubilee Medal.

 |Clive: Founder of British India||Book||2013||9781612341682|

 |Into Africa: The Imperial Life of Margery Perham||Book||2011||9781848854901|